 |From Mancini |

 One of the more memorable field experiences of my undergraduate education at Virginia Tech took place over the 24 hours I spent with a graduate student named Jim Kennedy sampling macroinvertebrate drift from the New River bridge in Fries, Virginia.
-Jim had rigged a battery of plankton nets to suspend in the water column under the bridge, and we checked them every hour through one very cold winter afternoon in 1977, the night, and morning that followed.
+Jim had rigged a battery of plankton nets to suspend in the water column under the bridge, and we checked them every hour through one very cold winter afternoon in 1977, the night, and the morning that followed.

 Freshwater gastropods are recovered from such nets at a surprisingly high frequency.
 The most spectacular case of which I am aware was documented by P. C. Marsh , working in a small Minnesota Creek draining 17.6 square kilometers of extensively-ditched agricultural lands.
 Marsh reported collecting at least a few Physa in his drift nets at each of 10 sampling periods over the course of 20 months.
 Heavy rains and high discharge seem to have been responsible for a peak mean of 326 snails/net/day on one sample Marsh collected in early April.